 Tribe target area is the third tier, shown in yellow, which involves social belonging.
-The reason for this is that I firmly believe that this level of human needs influences all other tiers.
-In addition this is the tier that I believe we can develop in the most effective way as a community.
+The reason for this is that we firmly believe that this level of human needs influences all other tiers.
+In addition this is the tier that we believe we can develop in the most effective way as a community.

 “After physiological and safety needs have been fulfilled, the third level of human needs is social and involves feelings of belongingness.
 The need for interpersonal relationships motivates behaviour.